Published on: 12/09/2021

 The narrow toe box of the Katana works well for crack climbing.
 The durability of the rubber, slightly aggressive arch, and slim toe box make it easy to fit into cracks without causing damage to you or your shoes.
 In this category, La Sportiva Katana Lace sits at the top of the chart.

 La Sportiva Katana’s medium asymmetry design will easily keep you balanced on steep terrain and overhangs.
 These shoes keep your toes secure inside narrow pockets and on slick rock.
-A more aggressive shoe may outperform this shoe, but the Katana Lace still provides an incredible amount of grip and stability.
+A more aggressive model may outperform this shoe, but the Katana Lace still provides incredible grip and stability.

-Like crack climbing, climbing shoes have to support you on the challenging terrain that comes with trad climbing.
+Like crack climbing, climbing shoes have to support you on the challenging terrain that comes with trad.
 The Vibram rubber will ensure your stability no matter what obstacles you face.
 You’ll feel comfortable relying on your Katanas to support your every move on your trad ascent..

 Sport Climbing and Bouldering